Lamar Advertising (NASDAQ:LAMR) Issues FY 2022 Earnings Guidance

 Lamar Advertising (NASDAQ:LAMR – Get Rating) updated its FY 2022 earnings guidance on Friday.
-The company provided EPS guidance of $4.830-$4.900 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.710.
+The company provided earnings per share guidance of $4.830-$4.900 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.710.
 The company issued revenue guidance of -.

-Separately, Morgan Stanley cut their price objective on Lamar Advertising from $138.00 to $135.00 and set an overweight rating for the company in a research report on Monday, February 28th.
+Separately, Morgan Stanley cut their price target on Lamar Advertising from $138.00 to $135.00 and set an overweight rating on the stock in a report on Monday, February 28th.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
-Investors of record on Monday, March 21st will be issued a $1.10 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
+Stockholders of record on Monday, March 21st will be issued a $1.10 dividend.
+The ex-dividend date is Friday, March 18th.
+This represents a $4.40 dividend on an annualized basis and a dividend yield of 4.02%.
 This is an increase from Lamar Advertising’s previous quarterly dividend of $1.00.
-The ex-dividend date is Friday, March 18th.
-This represents a $4.40 dividend on an annualized basis and a dividend yield of 4.09%.
-Lamar Advertising’s dividend payout ratio (DPR) is presently 104.71%.
+Lamar Advertising’s dividend payout ratio is presently 104.71%.

-In related news, Director Stephen P. Mumblow sold 2,500 shares of the stock in a transaction dated Wednesday, December 15th.
-The shares were sold at an average price of $113.80, for a total value of $284,500.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-14.99% of the stock is currently owned by company insiders.
+In other news, Director Stephen P. Mumblow sold 2,500 shares of the stock in a transaction dated Wednesday, December 15th.
+The stock was sold at an average price of $113.80, for a total value of $284,500.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 14.99% of the company’s stock.

-Large investors have recently made changes to their positions in the stock.
-NEXT Financial Group Inc lifted its stake in Lamar Advertising by 261.3% in the fourth quarter.
-NEXT Financial Group Inc now owns 289 shares of the real estate investment trust’s stock worth $35,000 after purchasing an additional 209 shares during the last quarter.
-Thrivent Financial for Lutherans lifted its stake in Lamar Advertising by 0.9% in the fourth quarter.
-Thrivent Financial for Lutherans now owns 22,892 shares of the real estate investment trust’s stock worth $2,777,000 after purchasing an additional 213 shares during the last quarter.
-Guggenheim Capital LLC lifted its stake in Lamar Advertising by 18.4% in the fourth quarter.
-Guggenheim Capital LLC now owns 5,244 shares of the real estate investment trust’s stock worth $636,000 after purchasing an additional 815 shares during the last quarter.
-NewEdge Advisors LLC lifted its stake in Lamar Advertising by 8.2% in the fourth quarter.
-NewEdge Advisors LLC now owns 13,403 shares of the real estate investment trust’s stock worth $1,626,000 after purchasing an additional 1,020 shares during the last quarter.
-Finally, Sei Investments Co. lifted its stake in Lamar Advertising by 3.6% in the fourth quarter.
-Sei Investments Co. now owns 45,736 shares of the real estate investment trust’s stock worth $5,528,000 after purchasing an additional 1,605 shares during the last quarter.
-78.29% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+NEXT Financial Group Inc boosted its position in shares of Lamar Advertising by 261.3% in the 4th quarter.
+NEXT Financial Group Inc now owns 289 shares of the real estate investment trust’s stock valued at $35,000 after purchasing an additional 209 shares during the period.
+CIBC World Markets Inc. acquired a new stake in shares of Lamar Advertising in the 4th quarter valued at about $218,000.
+Penserra Capital Management LLC acquired a new stake in shares of Lamar Advertising in the 4th quarter valued at about $581,000.
+Guggenheim Capital LLC boosted its position in shares of Lamar Advertising by 18.4% in the 4th quarter.
+Guggenheim Capital LLC now owns 5,244 shares of the real estate investment trust’s stock valued at $636,000 after purchasing an additional 815 shares during the period.
+Finally, NewEdge Advisors LLC boosted its position in shares of Lamar Advertising by 8.2% in the 4th quarter.
+NewEdge Advisors LLC now owns 13,403 shares of the real estate investment trust’s stock valued at $1,626,000 after purchasing an additional 1,020 shares during the period.
+Institutional investors and hedge funds own 78.29% of the company’s stock.

 Lamar Advertising Company Profile (Get Rating)